aforslow/aforslow.github.io/_posts/2017-08-24-The-birdpark.markdown

 Here below are some more images from the birdpark!
-And of course, if you want to see more of the adventures, just follow my google photos album for my exchange studies: https://goo.gl/photos/NubcaJFniJq35okw8
+And of course, if you want to see more of the adventures, just follow my google photos album for my exchange studies: [Google photos album link](https://goo.gl/photos/NubcaJFniJq35okw8)

 ![red bird](https://lh3.googleusercontent.com/v6uWbVcZOrcm06VJHdmm6ZWOsNMqCiuTDPhCCa90XF2pA7viflmXY3qHhW4SWsfunwC2rpKyzyyoft_1sox_T-ilaA_JgucID_Zmoufv2VNGZ2GwONzlsyUir-4zuXsZlYX3je5gbw)